English to Hindi

 Learn Hindi: Complete Guide for Beginners

-Hindi is one of the world's most widely spoken languages, with over 600 million speakers worldwide.
-Whether you're planning to travel to India, connect with Hindi-speaking friends and family, or expand your linguistic horizons, this comprehensive guide will help you master the basics and beyond.
+Hindi is one of the world's most widely spoken languages, with hundreds of millions of native and second-language speakers.
+Whether you're planning to travel in India, connecting with Hindi-speaking friends and family, or simply curious about a new language, this guide will help you find your footing — the script, the sound system, the basic grammar, and the everyday vocabulary you'll keep coming back to.

 Fun Fact: Hindi and English share many similarities due to their common Indo-European roots.
 Many Hindi words have been borrowed into English, such as "jungle," "yoga," "karma," and "shampoo"!